pixa-pics/pixa-pics.github.io/README.md

 > **Thanks for support!**

-## Getting further with development
+## G') Getting further with sponsorship and development

 **Great is this king, the king kills that is good, you can't kill what is good, but you can kill the king!**
 The king is the newest being an amount of funds along with some specifications to create a new feature that kill one.